GMRES-Accelerated ADMM for Quadratic Objectives: Comparison with classical preconditioners

 \global\long \A{\mathbf{A}} \global\long \vector{\mathrm{vec}\,} Throughout this paper, we have treated ADMM-GMRES as a preconditioned Krylov subspace method for the KKT equations associated with (\ref{eq:ecqp})

-while assuming that certain block operations can be efficiently performed.
+while assuming that matrix-vector products with $(\beta^{-1}D+A^{T}A)^{-1}$, $(B^{T}B)^{-1}$, $A$, $B$, $A^{T}$ and $B^{T}$ can be efficiently performed, i.e. efficient oracles are available.
 But (\ref{eq:saddle}) is a standard saddle-point system\textemdash albeit with a singular $(1,1)$ block\textemdash and preconditioned Krylov subspace methods for such problems are mature and well-developed; we refer the reader to the authoritative surveys~\cite{benzi2005numerical,axelsson2015unified}.
+A number of classical preconditioners can be constructed using these same oracles, many of them even sharing the same $O(\sqrt{\kappa})$ worst-case iteration bound as ADMM.

+An important finding in this paper is that the average-case behavior of ADMM-GMRES is considerably better than its worst-case.
+In fact, our results from Section~\ref{sec:k4conv} suggest that the worst-case bound is almost never attained, except on artificially constructed ``degenerate'' problems.
+It is natural to ask whether the same thing can be said for the alternative preconditioners, which are constructed using the same ingredients.
+Will they also converge in $O(\kappa^{1/4})$ iterations?
+Or will they readily attain their worst-case bound of $O(\sqrt{\kappa})$ iterations?

-In this section, we benchmark ADMM-GMRES against classic preconditioned Krylov subspace methods for saddle-point problems (selected from~\cite{benzi2005numerical}), over random instances of (\ref{eq:saddle}) generated using Algorithm~\ref{algr:log-normal}.
-As mentioned earlier in Section~\ref{sec:ADMM-for-Quadratic}, ADMM requires efficient matrix-vector products with $(B^{T}B)^{-1}$ and $(\beta^{-1}D+A^{T}A)^{-1}$.
-For the purposes of these numerical examples, we make the following assumption, which we satisfy by precomputing and storing the ingredients.
+In this section, we benchmark ADMM-GMRES against classical preconditioned Krylov subspace methods for saddle-point problems, on random instances of (\ref{eq:saddle}) generated using Algorithm~\ref{algr:log-normal}.
+We restrict our attention to classical preconditioners that are based on the same six matrix-vector products listed above, and also matrix-vector products with $AD^{-1}A^{T}$ and its inverse $(AD^{-1}A^{T})^{-1}$, the former of which arises by block-eliminating $D$ from (\ref{eq:saddle}).
+Our goal is to compare the \emph{number of iterations} needed by different preconditioners to solve the same $\kappa$-conditioned problem to $\epsilon$-accuracy.